 Below are five patient satisfaction survey questions to get you started.

-How likely are you to recommend our medical practice to your friends and family?
+- How likely would you be to recommend our medical practice to your friends and family?

 Patients are busy — and many times sick or injured — when they contact you.
 If they can’t easily schedule an appointment with your practice, they’re going to get frustrated and go somewhere else.
 Healthcare has to be accessible to be effective, and the first key to providing satisfactory care is to give patients an easy way to schedule an appointment.